 - Date/time of activity

 - Activity type (message received, etc. plus priority)

 - Message/MSI header information

-- Message/MSI size and contents
+Message/MSI size and contents

-- Date/time of operator acknowledgement for received Distress and Urgency messages/MSI
+- Date/time of operator acknowledgement for received Distress

+- and Urgency messages/MSI

-- Date/time when operator read received messages/MSI (no date/time means not read)
+Date/time when operator read received messages/MSI (no

+- date/time means not read)

 - Message history

-The database can record at least 500 messages (received/MSI) of average 500 characters (printable and non-printable).
+average 500 characters (printable and non-printable).
 It should not be possible for the user to erase messages from the memory.
 If the database becomes full the oldest messages should be overwritten by new messages.

 The user should be able to tag individual messages for permanent retention.
 These messages may occupy up to 25% of the available database and should not be overwritten by new messages.
-When no longer required, the user should be able to remove the tag on these 'saved' messages which may then be overwritten in the normal manner.
+When no longer required, the user should be able to remove the tag on these saved messages which may then be overwritten in the normal manner.